 To find out more about what active ownership means at Schroders, read our Engagement Blueprint

 What is active ownership?

-Active ownership at Schroders means engaging with companies and issuers and our assets to encourage responsible behavior.
+Active ownership at Schroders means engaging with companies and issuers and our assets to encourage responsible behaviour.
 By holding management to account we aim to strengthen the long term value of our investments.

 Past performance is no guarantee of future performance.
 The value of investments and the income from them can go down as well as up, and you (or your clients) might not get back what you originally invested.